HappySeaFox/sail/FAQ.md

 #
 description=Some ABC Format

-# ';'-separated list of hex-encoded magic numbers indentifying this image format.
+# ';'-separated list of hex-encoded magic numbers identifying this image format.
 # Can be empty only if the list of file extensions below is not empty.
 #
 magic-numbers=34 AB

-# ';'-separated list of file extensions indentifying this image format.
+# ';'-separated list of file extensions identifying this image format.
 # Can be empty only if the list of magic numbers above is not empty.
 #
 extensions=abc;bca

-# ';'-separated list of MIME types indentifying this image format.
+# ';'-separated list of MIME types identifying this image format.
 Can be empty.
 #
 mime-types=image/abc